Greece Golden Visa: Updated 2026 Rules + Market Guide

 Golden Visa Investment Thresholds (Updated for 2026)

-- Thessaloniki city center
+- Greater Thessaloniki municipality

-- Santorini
+- Mykonos and Santorini

-- Crete (Chania, Heraklion)
+- Crete (Chania, Heraklion, Agios Nikolaos, Elounda)

-- Thessaloniki suburbs
+- Thessaloniki suburbs and regional Greece

 Eligible Real Estate Investments (2026)